 Quote makes it seem as though the maximum return will be received in full any day now, while the impact in m² will be limited.
 This is incorrect.
 Founders and funders will only start to receive a first return on their investment after EarthToday is financially self-sustainable and the platform has at least 100 million (!) members.
 This can take decades.
 Until that time all founders and funders bear all risk.

-EarthToday is 100% for-purpose, not profit.
+EarthToday is 100% for-purpose.
 This is made possible by our founders and funders who collectively cover all operational costs until we’re self-sustaining.
 We have a zero-dividend policy: all future profit will be reinvested in the purpose.